 Discarding Your Federal Resume is Job One

-A few months ago, I listened to a presentation given by a former Human Resources Manager for the federal government.
+As part of my continuing education program, I attended a presentation given by a former Human Resources Manager for the federal government.
 She said the first job of the HR department is to get rid of as many of the thousands and thousands of resumes it receives as possible.
 A scanning system is used to “read” resumes first and if the right keywords and key phrases are picked up, then the resume will probably be seen by a human being.

 The owners of resumes read by humans may even receive notices that their resumes have made it to a database and they’ll be contacted when an appropriate job is available.
 But don’t wait by the phone.
 This really doesn’t mean a lot.
 So if you see other federal jobs you want to apply for while you’re waiting, go for it.